Isolina Rondón

 Isolina Rondón (April 11, 1913 – October 2, 1990) was a political activist.
-She was one of the few witnesses of the killing of four Nationalists committed by local police officers in Puerto Rico during a confrontation with the supporters of the Nationalist Party that occurred in October 24, 1935, and which is known as the Río Piedras massacre.
+She was one of the few witnesses of the killing of four Nationalists committed by local police officers in Puerto Rico during a confrontation with the supporters of the Nationalist Party that occurred on October 24, 1935, and which is known as the Río Piedras massacre.
 Rondón joined the political movement and became the Treasurer of the Puerto Rican Nationalist Party which staged various uprisings in Puerto Rico against the colonial Government of the United States in 1950.

 Early years

-Rondón was born in Río Piedras, Puerto Rico and was raised by her mother upon her father's death.
+Rondón was born in Río Piedras, Puerto Rico, and was raised by her mother upon her father's death.
 Her mother was a housekeeper and at times Rondón helped. after Rondón began her primary education in her hometown and after completing her eighth grade she attended a secretarial school.
 She went on to study at the University of Puerto Rico where she worked in the office of the Dean of Social Sciences.

 Her cousin was a member of the faction of the Puerto Rican Union Party which believed in Puerto Rican independence.
 On September 17, 1922, three political organizations joined forces and formed the Puerto Rican Nationalist Party.
 Her cousin followed José Coll y Cuchí, a former member of the Puerto Rican Union Party, and the founder of the nationalist Party.
 In 1924 Dr. Pedro Albizu Campos joined the party and was named vice-president.
 Rondón was influenced by her cousins political ideals.